9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

 The name `a` is only visible within the inner `let` expression.
-It\'s
+It's
 not visible in the outer `let`.
 If we try to use the name `a` there,
-we\'ll get a compilation error.
+we'll get a compilation error.
 The indentation gives both us and the
 compiler a visual cue as to what is currently in scope.

 :::: captioned-content